miragejs/ember-cli-mirage/docs/v0.1.x/acceptance-testing.md

 ## Fixtures in acceptance tests

 Mirage recommends that you use factories in testing, as they make your tests more intention-revealing.
-If you'd like to load your fixture files during testing, simply delete your `/mirage/factories` directory.
+If you'd like to load your fixture files during testing, use the `loadFixtures` API.
+To have all fixtures loaded for each test, and to not use factories at all, simply delete your `/mirage/factories` directory.

 ## Asserting a server call was made in a test
 Typically you'll write tests against your application's UI, which will verify that the proper data from Mirage was returned.
 Sometimes, however, you'll want to write a test that verifies a certain server call was made, perhaps with a specific request body.
 In this case you can do something like the following: